SubhadityaMukherjee/AI-knowledge-base/docs/Postsynaptic Cell.md

 ---

 # Postsynaptic Cell
-- The neuron on the receiving end of a nerve [impulse](Impulse.md) transmitted from another neuron.
+- The neuron on the receiving end of a nerve [[Impulse|impulse]] transmitted from another neuron.